 As some of you know, the heart of One Stop For Writers is our signature Descriptive Thesaurus Database.
-Visitors to this blog (and The Bookshelf Muse before it) have watched Becca and I create highly-sensory, real-life description lists for many different areas (Character Emotions, Settings, Symbolism and Weather, to name a few.)
+Visitors to this blog (and The Bookshelf Muse before it) have watched Becca and I create highly-sensory, real-life description lists for many different areas (Character Emotions, Traits, Settings, Symbolism, and Weather, to name a few.)
 Delving deep to understand these aspects of description allows us to write rich, compelling stories.
 So, when writers asked us to, we started turning a few into books.

 Now we’re writers, and we love books!
 But the list format we use isn’t always an easy read in digital format and often requires a lot of scrolling to see an entire entry.
 We knew there had to be a better way.

 Lucky for us Lee Powell, the creator of Scrivener for Windows and our former OS partner, is a genius.
-He could see how the right medium would turn our thesaurus collections into a top notch resource that would be super easy to use.
+He could see how the right medium would turn our thesaurus collections into a top-notch resource that would be super easy to use.